mxk/windows-secure-group-policy/README.md

 * Defender definition updates.
 * Storage Health (Disk Failure Prediction Model) updates.

-**Use a separate GPO to override settings as needed!
-Do not use for site-specific configuration!** This policy should apply to any Windows system, especially laptops that get connected to insecure networks.
-Edit only to improve privacy, security, and performance, or to disable non-essential features added in new Windows releases.
+In a domain environment, this should be the first GPO applied to any Windows system, with any site-specific settings configured in separate GPOs.

-This GPO overrides most, but not all, settings in the Default Domain [Controllers] Policy.
+This policy overrides most, but not all, settings in the Default Domain [Controllers] Policy.
 It also contains unmanaged (preference-type) registry settings that are not disabled when the GPO goes out of scope.
 Use filters to identify.
 Some of these settings are not covered by any ADMX template (see LGPO section below).

+Additional tweaks and fixes are located in the Calculator and RegTweaks directories.

 Installation
 ------------